sapcc/kubernetes-operators/prometheus-fusion/README.md

 - Automatic and periodically discovery of Configmaps containing Prometheus recording rules and alerts using Kubernetes API
 - Collect rules and alerts and validates them
-- Generates Configmap for Prometheus
+- Generates Configmap for Prometheus containing all discovered valid rules

 # Usage